 Pure endmembers, however, are very rare.
-There is an extensive solid solution within pyralspite and ugrandite groups but only limited amount of substitutions are possible between these groups.
+There is an extensive solid solution within pyralspite and ugrandite groups, but only limited amount of substitutions are possible between these groups.
 Hence the need to separate them into two groups.
 Specific name of a garnet group mineral depends on the dominant cation.
-Garnet is an almandine if Fe2+ is the main cation in the X site.
-Almandine is the most widespread mineral of the garnet group.
+It is an almandine if Fe2+ is the main cation in the X site.
+Almandine is the most widespread mineral of the group.
 Uvarovite is commonly described as a common garnet group mineral although it is rare in nature and occurs only in specific chromium-rich rocks.
-Possible replacements in the lattice are not restricted to those mentioned above but these are the most important ones.
+Possible replacements in the lattice are not restricted to those mentioned above, but these are the most important ones.

-Garnet group minerals crystallize in the cubic system.
-Hence, they all show roughly equant dimensions (no elongation).
+Garnet group minerals crystallize in the cubic system – they all show roughly equant dimensions (no elongation).
 Garnet in rocks may demonstrate beautifully developed crystal faces.
-Garnets are outstandingly dense minerals for a silicate mineral with such a composition.
+They are outstandingly dense minerals for a silicate mineral with such a composition.
 Their specific gravities range from 3.58 (pyrope) to 4.32 (almandine).
 This is a result of close packing of the crystal structure which allows garnets to be common minerals deep in the crust and mantle.
-Garnet is also physically hard, some garnets are even harder than quartz.
+It is also physically hard, some garnets are even harder than quartz.
 This property and a lack of cleavage makes it a potentially good abrasive material and garnet is indeed frequently used for that purpose.